Home » For professionals

 Post-COVID stories are vital in helping us understand how coronavirus affects people around the world, whether they are treated in hospital or manage their symptoms at home.

 Our resource hub curates the latest evidence related to post-COVID breathing difficulties and interventions, including the incidence of ARDS following coronavirus.

 Materials for clinicians

 There is currently limited data on the incidence, causes, long-term implications, or best practice for managing people with breathing difficulties post-COVID.
 Working with partners we have curated the most relevant guidance and will continue to update.

-To ensure we are signposting to the latest and most relevant clinical guidance for post-COVID breathing difficulties, we are looking for feedback from those providing care to those with potential post-COVID breathing difficulties and associated professional bodies.
-Please email us.
+To ensure we are signposting to the latest and most relevant clinical guidance for post-COVID breathing difficulties, we are looking for feedback from those providing care, as well as associated professional bodies.